ninjabirdstudios/node-texturecompiler/README.md

  * Investigate ringing issues with Kaiser and Lanczos filters with widths larger than 1.0 and large sample counts.
- * Have the texture.js utility use a .texture (JSON) file as input.
  * Implement support for offline construction of texture atlases.
  * Implement support for compressed texture formats (S3TC/DXT, PVRTC and ETC).
  * Add additional validations beyond the ones already present.
- * Output with/without premultiplied alpha.
  * Support output to container formats which have associated metadata built-in.

 Installation